Pat Grigadean

 Kanabi, however, was enjoying Amethyst’s tales tremendously.
 He loved hearing about all the places he’d never been.
 But he couldn’t imagine why anyone would leave such an adventurous life and come to live what Kanabi thought was the dull, everyday life of the forest.
 He wondered if some terrible thing had happened to separate Amethyst from his circus.

-Then Amethyst laid his trunk very gently on Punjab’s head and said, almost in a whisper, “Because I will tell you a secret, my young friend.
+Then Amethyst laid his trunk very gently on Punjab’s head and said, in a whisper, “Because I will tell you a something I have learned, my young friend.
 If you want a miracle, the secret is to remember.”

 And with that, Amethyst began his slow, lumbering walk away from Punjab and Kanabi.